Skip to main content

 I can understand if you want to meal prep chicken thighs or just make a lot for a crowd then you’ll want to just cook your thighs all together to “save time” and get it done!
 However, your air fryer basket can only take so much.
 If you overcrowd the air fryer basket, then the air flow won’t be able to properly circulate around the air fryer.
 As a result, that’s how you get soggy skin instead of crispy!

-The solution is to ensure that you properly space out the air fryer chicken thighs and avoid them hugging each other.
+The solution is to ensure that you properly space out the chicken thighs and avoid them hugging each other.
 If you need to make a large number of chicken thighs, then ensure to cook them in batches so that the chicken thighs are spaced out appropriately based on the size of your air fryer basket.
 Yes, this seems time-consuming and tedious, but it’s worth it to prevent a botched batch of chicken thighs, right?

 Air Frying at the Wrong Temperature